 A Baltimore Opiate Detox Service Is Only Step One in Recovery

 Even after completing opiate detox, recovery is not finished.
 Visiting a detox facility is the first step in overcoming opiate addiction.
 After detox, without support, some people may take opiates again.
 A relapse into opiate use after detox carries a high risk for overdose.
-To avoid overdosing, patients should get psychological support through a personalized opiate addiction treatment program.
+To avoid overdosing, clients should get psychological support through a personalized opiate addiction treatment program.

 In an addiction treatment program, therapies address the mental components of addiction.
-Additionally, with individualized care, each patient has a treatment path designed for them.
+Additionally, with individualized care, each client has a treatment path designed for them.
 Recovery programs may include some of the following types of care:

 - Extended residential addiction treatment

 - Dialectical behavior therapy (DBT)

 - 12-step program

 Since each client has needs particular to their experience, they will require a unique set of therapies for their treatment.
 Following through with opiate addiction treatment after detox is vital for lasting recovery.
 By completing a treatment plan, clients have a lower chance of relapse.
 Plus, they can find ways to cope in healthy ways with their life stresses.
 Better coping skills can prevent future use of opiates or other drugs.